-7.16.5.1 Meter Tampering Cancel Rebill No Change in Consumption
+7.16.5.1 Meter Tampering No Change in Consumption

-If tampering related discretionary charges apply with no consumption impact, the TDSP generates cancel/rebill transactions that have a zero usage impact but add the tampering related discretionary charges to the prior billing period immediately preceding the tampering determination.
+(1) If tampering related discretionary charges apply with no consumption impact:

+(a) The TDSP may generate cancel/rebill transactions that have a no consumption impact but add the tampering related discretionary charges to the prior billing period immediately preceding the tampering determination; or

+(b) The TDSP may generate a stand-alone 810_02, TDSP Invoice, with a transaction type code of A5, Meter Tampering Discretionary Invoice.
+This invoice type is not to be used with a monthly invoice, and a corresponding 867_03, Monthly Usage, will not be sent for this invoice type.